aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 * Here, you are defining the delivery stream name to be the name of your Kinesis stream.
 You are also defining the record you want to send, which is a memory stream of the player data.

 15. Then, you want to put that record into your Kinesis stream using a **PutRecordAsync** request.
+Make sure this goes after the PutRecordRequest code from above.

  	      // Put record into the DeliveryStream
               PutRecordResponse response = await client.PutRecordAsync(putRecordRequest);